ngoudeau2012/project-nava/README.md

 # project-nava

-This is a small CRUD application built using the Ember.js framework that loads a JSON file to a Mirage Database at the start.
-The user will see cards of all the dogs currently in the database along with their attributes.
+This is a small CRUD application built using the Ember.js framework.
+It loads a JSON file to a Mirage Database when you start the server.
+The user will see cards of all the dogs currently in the database along with all of their attributes.
 At the end of the list, there is a card that has input fields that will alow the user to create a new dog that will append to the end of the cards.
 The user also has the ability to search for a dog by its name.
 The search will bring you to the dogs specific profile.

 Each card has a "view profile" button, and "edit" button, and a "delete" button.
 All CRUD operations save to the virtual store and the data will be reset once the page is refreshed.